geelona/5-Sorts-Demo/README.md

 License
 This project is licensed under the MIT License.
 You are free to use and modify the code as per the terms of the license.

+vbnet
+Copy code

+Replace the placeholders like `yourusername/your-repo` with the actual URL of your GitHub repository and adjust other sections as needed.
+This README provides an introduction, installation instructions, information about the included sorting algorithms, and details on how to contribute and license information.